project-codeflare/mcad/docs/mc-state-diagram.md

-# AppWrapper State Diagram
+# AppWrapper State Diagram (Split Controller View)
-The following state diagram describes the transitions between the states of an AppWrapper.
+The following state diagram describes the transitions between the states of an AppWrapper focusing on the division of the states handled by the Dispatcher and Runner.
 The first row of each state indicates the `AppWrapperState` and the second indicates the `AppWrapperStep`.

 ```mermaid